ABCorp: In the nineteenth century

 In 1877 Congress mandated that the U.S. Bureau of Engraving and Printing be the sole producer of all United States currency.
-The security printing industry, finding a good deal of its work had evaporated, accordingly underwent a second major consolidation in 1879, as American absorbed the National Bank Note and Continental Bank Note companies.
-At the time of the merger, Continental held the contract to produce U. S. Postage stamps, and this production continued under American.
+The security printing industry, finding a good deal of its work had evaporated, accordingly underwent a second major consolidation in 1879 and ABN absorbed Continental Bank Note companies in that year.
+At the time of the merger, Continental held the contract to produce U. S. Postage stamps, and this production continued under ABN.

-In 1887, ABNCo won the second four-year contract to engrave and print postal notes for the U.S. post office.
+In 1887, ABN won the second four-year contract to engrave and print postal notes for the U.S. Post Office.
 (New York's Homer Lee Bank Note Company produced these notes during the first contract period.)
-American assigned Thomas F. Morris, its Chief Designer, the task of re-designing this early money order.
+ABN assigned Thomas F. Morris, its Chief Designer, the task of re-designing this early money order.
 The paper for this contract (as for all Postal Notes and a massive number of official U.S. high security documents) was produced by Crane and Co. of Dalton, Massachusetts.

-In 1891 the American Bank Note Company began producing a new form of negotiable instrument for a longtime customer: the American Express “Traveler's Cheque” demand notes.
+In 1891, ABN began producing a new form of negotiable instrument for a longtime customer: the American Express "Traveler's Cheque" demand notes.
 In its first year, American Express sold $9,120 worth the product.

-In 1894, ABNCo completed the final contract for the private printing of American stamps.
+In 1894, ABN completed the final contract for the private printing of U.S. Postage stamps.
 Perhaps the most popular were the Columbian Issue, one cent to $5 issues commemorating the voyages of Christopher Columbus and the 1892–93 Columbian Exposition in Chicago (for which they also printed the admission tickets).
 On July 1, 1894, American delivered its entire stamp-producing operation to the U.S. Bureau of Engraving and Printing in Washington, D.C., where U.S. stamps were still printed up into the 1990s.

-Twentieth century
+In the twentieth century

 In 1933, the company printed the second series of Bank Melli Iran banknotes.